 Take in the highlights of India's Golden Triangle before heading east discover the British Raj and Islamic architecture in Lucknow and holy Varanasi.
 Continue your journey to Bodh Gaya - a pilgrimage site for Hindus and Buddhists, before topping off your stay in the culture capital of Kolkata.

-Join our Welcome Meeting this morning before we embark on a full day of sightseeing in India’s capital.
+We embark on a full day of sightseeing in India’s capital.
 In Old Delhi we visit Humayun’s Tomb and Jama Masjid - India’s largest and oldest mosque.
 Continue to Raj Ghat and enjoy an exhilarating tuk-tuk ride around Chandni Chowk bazaar.
 In New Delhi we see the ceremonial Rajpath and the famous India Gate monument.
 After our busy day of sightseeing we enjoy a Namaste dinner in the hotel.

 Overnight: Delhi | Breakfast, Dinner